Edinboro Lake

+Description

 The lake has two established beach areas, as well as a public park which provide public access to the lake.
 The lake's primary output is Conneauttee Creek which in turn flows into French Creek.
-The lake's outflow is dammed by a small dam.
+The lake's outflow is controlled by a small dam.

 The current lake level is approximately eight feet higher than the natural lake's level.
 The historical lake level is marked by numerous stump lines at the historical shoreline.

 Edinboro Lake supports a diverse fishery.
 The lake is targeted by fishermen seeking largemouth bass, smallmouth bass, crappie, bluegill, sunfish, and muskellunge.